him-agni/Event-Calender/README.md

 - Using spread operators to update object state immutably
 - Creating responsive layouts with CSS flexbox
 - Handling form submissions and user input in React
+- Use of localStorage to store data between refreshes